neonmik/Wave-Machine-Firmware/README.md

         + Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
 ADSR/pitch. will also allow for better multicore support

     + Arp functionality bug fixes:
+        + Change: Altered how the voice allocation is handled in Arp.
+Removes the need for note priority, and should allow for better control of Hold/Sustain.
+        + Feature: Added a hardware control for Arp Gap.
+Basically gives you a choice between notes that lead straight into each other adn notes that have a gap between the same duration as the note duration.
         + Bugfix: Arp Sync now working properly.
 A Bug was highlighted when a bug in the MIDI handling code was fixed, the speed didnt align with the MIDI clock speed.
         + Bugfix: fixed bug in Arp noter removal logic that cause strange behaviour and a comile warning.
         + Arp can't keep up if at high speeds (above 1/16, or 1/32)...
 ONLY while on arp page:- MUST but the update of the controls is causing an issue, need to add multicore mailbox/greater issue of unstable controls...